 In the payment method dialog, enter your payment information or select a payment method you have used previously with Google.

-See Pay with Google to learn more.
+See Buy with Google Pay to learn more.

 You will receive an email to the Registrant email address for your domain (this is the address you confirmed in Step 5 above).